 - Naturally sweetened

-- Velvety smooth
+- Velvety smooth and silky texture

 - Rich and creamy

-- Raw and Vegan (no tofu!)
+- Raw and vegan (no tofu!)

-- Ready in about 15 minutes without refrigeration!
+- Ready in about 15 minutes without refrigeration

 - When my husband, who HATES avocados, tried a piece, he couldn’t even taste them (and asked for another piece).